-- This macromineral can have a performance boosting effect for equine athletes, supporting enhanced oxygen delivery to muscles, muscle strength, and metabolic processes that result in protein synthesis.
+- This macromineral can support athletic performance by enhancing oxygen delivery to muscles, and promoting muscle strength and metabolic processes that result in protein synthesis.

 - Magnesium helps nerve cells transmit signals to each other and to muscles by regulating ion balance across cell membranes.